lightningtgc/es6-coding-style/es6-coding-style-en.md

 const { one, three, two } = anotherFun(); // let the order be
 ```

-- 3.3.3 Declared variable can not be used deconstruction assignment（syntax error)
+- 3.3.3 Declared variable can not be used deconstruction assignment（syntax error).

 ```js
 // syntax error